ModelEarth/localsite/start/steps/github-push.md

-# Push from Colab to Github
+# Push files from a Colab to Github

 ### Step 1: Retreice GitHub Personal Token